-The concept came from a dream I had a year before the Santa Rosa fires in 2016.
+The concept for an art project using actual correspondence came from a dream I had a year before the Santa Rosa, California fires in 2016.
 After the fires, with boxes of letters still intact, I set upon a path to create a multi-media installation using 30 years of correspondence, journal entries and pages from sketchbooks.

 I am part of the last generation of letter writers, remarkable when you think about it.
 People have been writing letters for over 3,750 years.
-Now they type and send off a text message in a generic font, without much thought or labor.
+Now they type and send off a text message without much thought or labor.
+In a certain way I would describe this project as a personal reflection on how electronic media depersonalizes communication.
 Letter writing was once an art form and for those who love writing, a form of expression.
 From each unique script to the thought that went into each letter, sometimes written over a few days, a message was conveyed.
 Someone took the time to communicate with you.

-Before I started writing via email in 1992 on average I would send and receive about 2-3 letters a week, most of which I stored away in boxes.
-I never thought about what I would do with those boxes and for many years they travelled with me as I moved from place to place.
+Before I started writing via email in 1992 on average I would send and receive about two to three letters a week, most of which I stored away in boxes.
+I never thought about what I would do with those boxes and for many years they traveled with me as I moved from place to place.
 They were my sole possession along with my art books and supplies.

 Until, I had a dream, in which I took all the letters and gave them a new life - a life that would represent the passages that we all go through from adolescence to midlife.
 All the reflections, hopes, insecurities and discoveries.
 As I embarked on re-reading letters untouched since the day I received and opened them I came across a curious fact.
 Back in the early 1990’s my best friend and I had referred to an art project in our correspondence that we would someday create together using our letters.
 How prescient.